brianmoney/n8n-nodes-tally/README.md

 - Tip: Use Dry‑Run first to preview the proposed blocks and confirm titles appear as expected without duplication.

 #### Rollback Form (v1.2)
-- Purpose: Restore, copy, or create forms from JSON
+- Purpose: Restore or copy forms from JSON
-- Inputs: Form (select a destination form or “— Create New —”), Backup Form JSON (or leave empty to consume incoming `$json.backup`, `$json.form`, or `$json`)
+- Inputs: Form (destination form to overwrite), Backup Form JSON (or leave empty to consume incoming `$json.backup`, `$json.form`, or `$json`)
 - Modes:
   1) Save JSON and restore later: keep the `previousForm` JSON from write ops and use it here to roll back.
   2) Copy an existing form: wire Tally “Get Form” → “Rollback Form” and leave JSON empty; the node uses `$json.form`.
 This works across accounts/instances.
-  3) Create New: choose “— Create New —” in the Form dropdown to POST a brand new form from the JSON.
 - Safety: Dry‑Run/Preview shows proposed blocks and a diff for overwrite flows; Optimistic Concurrency applies to overwrite (PATCH) only.

+#### Create Form (v1.2)
+- Purpose: Create a brand new form from JSON
+- Inputs: Form JSON (or leave empty to consume incoming `$json.form` or `$json`), optional Workspace, Final Status (Draft/Published/Blank)
+- Behavior:
+  - POST /forms with `{ workspaceId, status: 'BLANK', blocks, settings }` (FORM_TITLE ensured)
+  - Immediately PATCH /forms/{id} with full `blocks` (and name/settings) to persist content
+  - Optionally PATCH `status` to Draft or Published so it appears in the UI
+  - Dry‑Run emits `{ preview: true, createBody, patchBody, targetStatus }` without any changes
+- Tip: For cross‑account cloning, fetch with Account A, create with Account B (select B’s workspace).

 ### Submission Resource